gstanden/orabuntu-lxc/README.md

 GRE=N
 MultiHost="new:Y:4:$SudoPassword:10.207.39.14:10.207.39.17:1500:ubuntu:ubuntu:$GRE"

 If installing Orabuntu-LXC in the second VirtualBox VM, use these settings (note set the first IP addresses reading from left to right in MultiHost to the IP address of the first VM you installed with Orabuntu-LXC and the second IP address to the second VM that you are about to install now with Orabuntu-LXC) as shown below.
+These IP are used to automatically build the GRE tunnel between these two VM's.
+If you have more than 2 VM's you can decide which two VM's you want to connect via a GRE tunnel and set the IP's accordingly.

 SudoPassword=<your-sudo-password>
 GRE=Y